Fe del Mundo: Medical practice

 Del Mundo returned to the Philippines in 1941, shortly before the Japanese invasion of the country.
 She joined the International Red Cross and volunteered to care for child-internees then detained at the University of Santo Tomas internment camp for foreign nationals.
 She set up a makeshift hospice within the internment camp, and her activities led her to be known as "The Angel of Santo Tomas".
 After the Japanese authorities shut down the hospice in 1943, del Mundo was asked by Manila mayor León Guinto to head a children's hospital under the auspices of the city government.
 The hospital was later converted into a full-care medical center to cope with the mounting casualties during the Battle of Manila, and would be renamed the North General Hospital (later, the Jose R. Reyes Memorial Medical Center).
 Del Mundo would remain the hospital's director until 1948.

 Del Mundo joined the faculty of the University of Santo Tomas, then the Far Eastern University in 1954.
 She became the head of the Department of Pediatrics at Far Eastern University - Nicanor Reyes Medical Foundation for more than two decades.
-During this time, she founded the Children's Medical Center Foundation in 1957.
-She also established a small medical pediatric clinic to pursue a private practice and established the Institute of Maternal and Child Health, an institution that trains doctors and nurses.
+In the 1950s, she established a small medical pediatric clinic to pursue a private practice.
+Del Mundo founded the Children's Medical Center Foundation in 1957.
+In 1996, she established the Institute of Maternal and Child Health, an institution that trains doctors and nurses.

 Establishment of the Children's Medical Center

 Frustrated by the bureaucratic constraints in working for a government hospital, del Mundo desired to establish her own pediatric hospital.
-Towards that end, she sold her home and most of her personal effects, and obtained a sizable loan from the GSIS (the Government Service Insurance System) in order to finance the construction of her own hospital.
+Towards that end, she sold her home and most of her personal effects, and obtained a sizable loan from the GSIS (the Government Service Insurance System) to finance the construction of her own hospital.
 The Children's Medical Center, a 107-bed hospital located in Quezon City, was inaugurated in 1957 as the first pediatric hospital in the Philippines.
 The hospital was expanded in 1966 through the establishment of an Institute of Maternal and Child Health, the first institution of its kind in Asia.

 In 1958, del Mundo conveyed her personal ownership of the hospital to a board of trustees.

 Dr. Fe del Mundo lived on the second floor of the Children's Medical Center in Quezon City and continued making early morning rounds until she was 99 years old.

 Establishment of the Children's Medical Center Foundation

-When she founded the Children's Medical Center Foundation in 1957, she was able to bring medical care Filipinos in the rural areas of the Philippines who had little to no access to health care.
-This foundation saved thousands of children through establishment of family planning clinics and treatment of preventable health issues such as poor nutrition and dehydration.
+When she founded the Children's Medical Center Foundation in 1957, she was able to bring medical care to Filipinos in the rural areas of the Philippines who had little to no access to health care.
+This foundation saved thousands of children by establishing family planning clinics and treating preventable health issues such as poor nutrition and dehydration.